Helping make KPAC a reality

 Nikau Foundation ($1K)

-Hello Digital are a full service digital agency based in Wellington providing digital services all over the world.
-Co-founded by Kāpiti College alumni Angus Allan, Ryan Halliday, and Nicole Barker in 2014, Hello Digital is now a fast growing agency with clients in 7 countries and growing.
+Hello Digital is a full-service digital agency based in Wellington providing digital services all over the world.
+Directed by Kāpiti College alumni Angus Allan (class of 2014), Hello Digital is a fast-growing agency with clients in 9 countries and growing.

 When you buy a bag at the Warehouse – use your token to vote for KPAC!